mavost/docuserver/aws.md

 Using data collected from your actual EC2 usage and further informed by billions of data points drawn from our own observations, we use well-trained Machine Learning models to predict your expected traffic (and EC2 usage) including daily and weekly patterns.
 The model needs at least one day’s of historical data to start making predictions; it is re-evaluated every 24 hours to create a forecast for the next 48 hours.

 What we can gather from the question is that the spikes at the beginning and end of day can potentially affect performance.
 Sure, we can use dynamic scaling, but remember, scaling up takes a little bit of time.
 We have the information to be proactive, use predictive scaling, and be ready for these spikes at opening and closing.
 If scale by schedule was an option here, it would be a GREAT option.
 On your AWS exam, you won't always be given the option of the most correct solution.

+#### VPC

+Cooking recipe:

+1. Manually creating a VPC results in the following objects being generated, automatically:

+    - Default Security Group
+    - Network Access Control List (NACL)
+    - Main Route Table

+2. Adding representations of public/private subnets: CIDR Address ranges for VPC/subnets can go from 0.0.0.0/16 to 0.0.0.0/28 and IP address range for each subnet is reduced by 5 addresses reserved by AWS.
+Subnets can not span multiple AZs.
+3. Enabling auto-assignment of public IPs in public subnets
+4. Create internet gateway and attach it to the VPC - only one IG per VPC.
+5. **Best practice**: Create individual route table for public subnets.
+Create route from IG to the internet: `0.0.0.0/0`.
+Associate public subnets. (in this way any new subnets will only inherit settings from the main route table which are more restrictive usually)
+6. Deploy instances, a web server (public subnet) and a DB server (private subnet). :-)
+7. Add a SG for **public internet** inbound web traffic (HTTP/S, SSH) and associate it with the web server.
+Add another SG for inbound DB connectivity (ICMP/ping, HTTP(dbadmin), SSH and MYSQL) from all **public subnets** in the VPC.
+8. Ping/SSH into the other machine from the web server and note that the DB server is disconnected from the internet.

+##### NAT Gateway

+Used to enable instances to communicate with the internet.
+It is placed as an quasi-instance in a public subnet, effectively providing redundant internet access, there.
+No SGs involved.
+No need to patch.

+1. Create NAT gateway, assign elastic IP address.
+2. Edit main route table by adding any subnet IP ranges pointing to the NAT gateway.

+##### Network ACL (NACL)

+First line of defense against intruders in form of a firewall between route tables and subnets:

+- The default NACL coming with a VPC allows all traffic
+- Newly created NACLs block all traffic
+- Each subnet only can have association with on NACL
+- NACL can associate with many subnets
+- NACLs are stateless
+- NACLs have separate inbound/outbound rules
+- NACL firewall rules are executed in an ordered list from lowest to highest number

+For a new network ACL for internet-facing purposes:

+1. allow required inbound traffic rules
+2. allow required outbound traffic rules
+3. add ephemeral port ranges to outbound traffic rules, e.g. for NAT.

+##### VPC Endpoints

+continue here

 #### AWS Outposts rack